Exercise — increase testosterone?

 - Fuel your body with adequate food to support your workouts.

 If weight training and terms like "rep" and "set" are new to you, check out Weight training: Do I need to change my workout to see results? and many other responses in the Go Ask Alice! fitness and nutrition archives.
 Also, keep in mind that, depending on your reasons for wanting to increase or decrease testosterone levels, there may be more than one option for doing so.
 If this is important to you, consider talking to your health care provider to determine the best course of action.
-If you are a Columbia student, you can make an appointment online via Open Communicator or by calling X2284.

 Now, can I get a spot?